gradio-app/gradio/guides/05_chatbots/01_creating-a-chatbot-fast.md

 * `gr.HTML`
 * `gr.Video`
 * `gr.Gallery`
+* `gr.File`

 Simply return one of these components from your function to use it with `gr.ChatInterface`.
-Here's an example:
+Here's an example that returns an audio file:

 ```py
 import gradio as gr